chromium/chromium/components/services/app_service/README.md

   - App Installer: install, uninstall and update apps.
   - App Coordinator: keep system-wide settings, e.g. default handlers.

-Some things are still the responsbility of individual Consumers or Providers.
+Some things are still the responsbility of individual Consumers or Publishers.
 For example, the order in which the apps' icons are presented in the launcher is a launcher-specific detail, not a system-wide detail, and is managed by the launcher, not the App Service.
 Similarly, Android-specific VM (Virtual Machine)